Thermoplastic Striping Services

 Thermoplastic pavement striping has dominated the road marking industry for decades.
-It is extremely durable, long lasting and reflective.
+It is extremely durable, long-lasting, and reflective.
 It is the product of choice for almost every municipality in the United States.
-Thermoplastic striping will outlast traditional DOT paint by years, making it a very cost effective road marking solution.
+Thermoplastic striping will outlast traditional DOT paint by years, making it a very cost-effective road marking solution.

-The purpose of this article is to explain how thermoplastic works and how it bonds to surfaces.
+How thermoplastic works and how it bonds to surfaces.
 By understanding how this product works it will help you in determining if thermoplastic will meet your needs and perform as expected.
 It will also help you to understand why the steps taken during installation are necessary.

 For the most part, the bond that thermoplastic makes is a mechanical bond which simply means it grabs the surface and holds on much like a rock climber looks for crevices to grab while climbing.
-On certain surfaces an additional bond is achieved when the hot thermoplastic and the hot surface actually melt and mix together creating more of a cohesive bond.
+On certain surfaces, an additional bond is achieved when the hot thermoplastic and the hot surface actually melt and mix together creating more of a cohesive bond.
 As stated before, the material becomes liquid when hot.
-When it is in this state it fills in every pore, crack and crevice of the surface that it is on.
+When it is in this state it fills in every pore, crack, and crevice of the surface that it is on.
 When it cools it is locked into place.
 In the sections below this will be covered in more detail.

 PreMark is a top heat only product meaning that it is not necessary to preheat the surface to a predetermined temperature to install the product.
-Instead, you simply warm the surface to dry it, lay down your pieces and heat from the top.
+Instead, you simply warm the surface to dry it, lay down your pieces, and heat from the top.
 When it cools it is ready for traffic.
-With the PreMark product you can lay out all your pieces at one time and then apply heat.
+With the PreMark product, you can lay out all your pieces at one time and then apply heat.
 This makes applying the material easier when doing long runs.

 Premark on Asphalt